0x9dhcf/chatty/README.md

 ## Tools

-The agent has access to the following tools:
+The agent has only access to the following tools for now:

 - **shell** — execute a command and return its output
 - **spawn** — run a process in the background